CPAD2022/CPAD2022SecATeam05/README.md

 # lunch_on

-==>Lunch on is an application where corporate employees can place food order during their lunch time.
+Lunch on is an application where corporate employees can place food order during their lunch time.
-==>This promotes a sustainable way of placing order instead of paper reciepts.
+This promotes a sustainable way of placing order instead of paper reciepts.
-==>The application is based out of Flutter using Dart and works on Web, Android, Mac OS and IOS
+The application is based out of Flutter using Dart and works on Web, Android, Mac OS and IOS

 ## Getting Started